Entanglement and chaos near critical point in strongly coupled gauge theory: Holographic Logarithmic Negativity for two disjoint subsystems

 Using the above equation in \eqref{eq47} one would obtain the HLN at low temperatures for two disjoint subsystems

 Note that we are dealing exclusively with the finite portion of the area.
-This is the reason why, in previous instances, the HLN (Hartman-Maldacena-Niarchos) did not incorporate the UV divergence term, denoted as $L^2/\epsilon^2$.
-However, in the scenario of disjoint intervals, a closer examination reveals that even if we consider the entire area expression, including the divergent portion, the HLN remains independent of the cutoff.
-This stands in contrast to the situation encountered in the case of mixed-state configurations involving adjacent intervals.
-The first term on the right-hand side of the equation above originates from the contribution of the AdS$_5$ vacuum and remains unaffected by temperature changes.
-The remaining terms represent finite-temperature corrections to the HLN at low temperatures, which closely resemble the conditions observed in the mixed-state scenario of adjacent intervals.
+This is why, in previous instances, no UV divergence term in HLN, $L^2/\epsilon^2$ are incorporated.
+However, in the scenario of disjoint intervals, a closer examination reveals that even if we consider the entire area expression, including the divergent part, the HLN remains independent of the cutoff.
+The first term on the right-hand side of \eqref{eq50} originates from the contribution of the AdS$_5$ vacuum and remains independent of the temperature.
+The remaining terms represent finite-temperature corrections to the HLN at low temperatures, closely resembling the conditions observed in the scenario of adjacent intervals.
+In the limit $\xi \to 0$, $\mathcal{E}_{low}$ correctly reduces to the previously documented result in \cite{KumarBasak:2020viv} for $AdS_{d+1}$ black hole.
+Since the $\xi$ dependent term in the above expression is contained in $f(\xi)$ which is finite in $\xi \to 2$ therefor $\mathcal{E}_{low}$ is also finite in this limit.
+We observed that the slope of \eqref{eq50} with respect to $\lambda$ diverges at critical point $\lambda\to 1$ and shows a power law divergence similar to the adjacent case.

-A similar outcome has been previously documented in \cite{Malvimat:2018txq}.
-Additionally, one can naturally anticipate that as the limit $l_m \to \epsilon$ is approached, the entanglement negativity (HLN) for separate subsystems will replicate the outcome expressed in equation \eqref{eq38} for adjacent subsystems.
-When taking the limit $l_m \to \epsilon$ in equation \eqref{eq50}, it becomes possible to recreate both the first component (which is independent of temperature) and the third component (dependent on $\hat{T}^4l_1l_2$).
-Furthermore, a term reliant on the cutoff emerges, expressed as $\frac{2}{d-2}{\left( \frac{L}{\epsilon}\right)}^{d-2}$.
-Intriguingly, this term would have been present in the HLN expression at low temperatures if the cutoff-dependent part within the region of the RT surfaces for multiple subregions had been considered.
-Hence, we can deduce that as $l_m$ approaches $\epsilon$, the entanglement negativity for separate subsystems converges to that of adjacent subsystems.
+Additionally, one can anticipate that in the limit $l_m \to \epsilon$ the HLN for disjoint subsystems approaches to the result obtained for adjacent subsystems.
+Furthermore, a term reliant on the cutoff, $\frac{2}{d-2}{\left( \frac{L}{\epsilon}\right)}^{d-2}$ also emerges.
+Intriguingly, this term would have been present in the expression of HLN at low temperatures if the cutoff-dependent part within the region of the RT surfaces for multiple subregions had been considered.
+Hence, we can conclude that as $l_m$ approaches $\epsilon$, the HLN for separate subsystems converges to that of adjacent subsystems.